lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 {{< /col >}}
 {{< /row >}}

+A `stroke-dasharray` of `100` will be `31.8%` of a circle with `r="50"` but `35.3%` of a circle with `r="45"`.
+We have to keep this in mind when adjusting the radius of the circle because it can throw *everything* out.
+It's worth noting that these issues are avoided entirely if we simple set `overflow: visible` on the parent `<svg>`.

-It's worth mentioning here that although both `stroke-dasharray` and `stroke-dashoffset` accept percentage values, these are relative to the parent `<svg>`'s `viewBox`, so in our case a dash array of `100%` is equivalent to `100`.
+It's also worth mentioning here that although both `stroke-dasharray` and `stroke-dashoffset` accept percentage values, these are relative to the parent `<svg>`'s `viewBox`, so in our case a stroke dash array of `100%` is equivalent to `100`.

-It would be nice if `stroke-dasharray: 100%` covered the entire circumference of our circle, but alas, that's not how it works.
+It would be great if `stroke-dasharray: 100%` covered the entire circumference of our circle, but alas, that's not how it works.

 ### A handy Sass function

-If you're into Sass I wrote a handy function which takes the legwork out of these calculations.
+If you're into Sass I wrote a function which takes the legwork out of these calculations.

 {{< highlight scss >}}
 @function get-dash-value($radius, $percentage) {